 Another reason why certain domain names may be a bad investment is because the niche is too unpopular or there’s a low search volume for the exact match domain you want.
 While it may seem like a great investment, you may find you exhaust your audience or fail to drive the traffic you hoped you would over the long term.

 Use a domain name generator

-We compiled a list of business name generators that can help you create the perfect domain name.
+We compiled a list of business name generators, including the Oberlo Business name generator, that can help you create the perfect domain name.
 Some of the resources in the article let you know if the .com domain for it is available.
 Many of the domain name generators allow you to add a keyword of your choice.
 The keyword you choose will be paired with another word to help you create a memorable brand name.

 A domain name search tool can be helpful in coming up with domain name ideas.
 Often times, when we sit down to come up with our own list of domain names, it can be hard to think of names that aren’t already taken.
 These domain name search programs help you find outside the box ideas that are available for purchase.

 You can use websites like WHOIS to determine your domain name availability.
 When you type in the domain name you want, you’ll see if it’s owned by anyone.
 If you do a traditional search on the average domain name provider website, it might list the domain name availability but sometimes the domain that’s available is worth thousands of dollars rather than the starting price because it has an owner looking to sell it.

 If the domain name availability shows that the domain name is taken, your best bet is to look for an alternative name.
 Avoid adding words like shop, store or the to your domain name as it can cause a few issues.
 First, if the domain you want is taken by a popular website, you might have difficulty ranking.
 Second, the domain may have a trademark and you could get sued for having a similar name.
 You’ll want to look into this first because adding filler words to an unavailable domain.